 Does my state give parents the right to consent for their child to get an abortion?

-Yes: notarized consent from one parent is required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
-This provision would most likely become unnecessary when the trigger law takes effect.
+Yes: notarized consent from one parent is required for the rare cases in which pre-15 week abortions are permitted; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
 Ariz.
 Rev. Stat.
 Ann. § 36-2152.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?